Fairblock/docs/docs/confidential_transfers/stabletrust_sdk/building_with_stabletrust.md

 **Expected flow:**

-1. Click **Connect Wallet** — Privy opens a modal.
+1. Click **Connect Wallet**: Privy opens a modal.
-2. Click **Initialize Confidential Account** — the wallet prompts a signature.
-Wait approximately 45 seconds for on-chain finalization.
+2. Click **Initialize Confidential Account**: the wallet prompts a signature.
+Wait approximately 45 seconds for onchain finalization.
 3. The balance display and action forms appear once the account is active.
-4. **Deposit** — moves tokens from your public balance into the encrypted layer.
+4. **Deposit**: moves tokens from your public balance into the encrypted layer.
-5. **Withdraw** — moves tokens from the encrypted layer back to your public ERC20 balance.
+5. **Withdraw**: moves tokens from the encrypted layer back to your public ERC20 balance.
-6. **Transfer** — sends tokens privately to another address (recipient must have an initialized account).
+6. **Transfer**: sends tokens privately to another address (recipient must have an initialized account).

 Ensure your wallet has test ETH on Base Sepolia for gas.
 You can get test ETH from the [Base Sepolia faucet](https://www.alchemy.com/faucets/base-sepolia).